• Level of education

 Description

-Polymers are used in a large number of cosmetic formulations with various functions, the main ones being rheology control, formulation stabilization and as a conditioning agent.
-It is therefore important to know their behavior in these complex environments, especially by studying polymer-surfactant interactions since these two constituents are often present together in these environments, as well as interactions with solid surfaces (suspensions, applications on hair or skin) or liquids (emulsions).
+Polymers are used in a wide range of cosmetic formulations with various functions, the main ones being rheology control, formulation stabilization, and conditioning.
+It is therefore important to understand their behavior in these complex environments, particularly by studying polymer-surfactant interactions, since these two components are often present together in these environments, as well as interactions with solid surfaces (suspensions, applications on hair or skin) or liquids (emulsions).

-The course describes: (1) the different types of polymers used: water soluble, synthetic, natural and semi-natural, amphiphilic and structure-property relationships, (2) principle of thickening formulas or gelling using polymers, (3) interactions with surfactants, presentation of the different types of surfactants and their physico-chemical properties in particular polymeric surfactants, (4) interactions with surfaces (skin, hair) as well as any type of solid surface, (5) principle of stabilization of emulsions and suspensions using polymers.
+The course describes: (1) the different types of polymers used: water-soluble, synthetic, natural and semi-natural, amphiphilic, and structure-property relationships; (2) the principle of thickening formulas or gelation using polymers; (3) interactions with surfactants, presentation of the different types of surfactants and their physicochemical properties, in particular polymeric surfactants, (4) interactions with surfaces (skin, hair) as well as any type of solid surface, (5) the principle of stabilizing emulsions and suspensions using polymers.

-A second part of this module is devoted to silicones and their use in cosmetics:
+The second part of this module focuses on silicones and their use in cosmetics:

-The chemistry of silicones, silicones for cosmetics: categories, their uses and sensory effects with examples of application.
+The chemistry of silicones, silicones for cosmetics: categories, uses, and sensory effects with examples of application.

 Read more